 - Pumpkin Pie Spices: Ground cinnamon, ginger, cloves, and nutmeg come together perfectly to create the best pumpkin pie ever!

 - Evaporated Milk: This blends everything together and makes the filling smooth and creamy.

 - Egg Wash: one egg plus a splash of water creates an egg wash that we’ll use to brush the edges of the pie.

 Start by preparing your pie crust and chilling it for at least an hour in the fridge.
 The full instructions for making the crust for a slab pie are below, and for more information and tips you can see my full recipe for All-Butter Pie Crust.

 - Prepare the Pumpkin Pie Filling: In a medium bowl, combine eggs and sugar.
 Beat the eggs until the sugar is dissolved.
 Next add the pumpkin puree, salt, ground cinnamon, ginger, cloves, and nutmeg.
-Gradually stir in the evaporated milk and mix until smooth and well combined.
+Slowly add the evaporated milk and mix until it’s all smooth.

 - Roll out the Dough: remove the dough from the fridge and roll it out into a large rectangle that is just bigger than your pan and about ¼ inch thick.
-Place it into a sheet pan, trim any excess, and crimp the edges if you’d like.
+Place it into a jelly roll pan, trim any excess, and crimp the edges if you’d like.